scipr-lab/libsnark/README.md

     $ make lib STATIC=1

-As for Cygwin, it should suffice to install g++ and libgmp using the graphical installer and use:
+Note that static compilation requires static versions of all libraries it depends on.
+It may help to minize these dependencies by appending `CURVE=ALT_BN128 NO_PROCPS=1 NO_GTEST=1 NO_SUPERCOP=1`.
+On Fedora 21, the requisite library RPM dependencies are then:
+`boost-static glibc-static gmp-static libstdc++-static openssl-static zlib-static boost-devel glibc-devel gmp-devel gmp-devel libstdc++-devel openssl-devel openssl-devel`.

+### Building on Windows using Cygwin
+Install Cygwin using the graphical installer, including the `g++`, `libgmp` and `git` packages.
+Then disable the dependencies not easily supported under CygWin,
+using:

     $ make NO_PROCPS=1 NO_GTEST=1 NO_DOCS=1

+### Building on Mac OS X

-As for Mac OS X, it should suffice to install GMP from MacPorts (`port install gmp`) and use:
+On Mac OS X, install GMP from MacPorts (`port install gmp`).
+Then disable the dependencies not easily supported under CygWin, using:

     $ make NO_PROCPS=1 NO_GTEST=1 NO_DOCS=1

 MacPorts does not write its libraries into standard system folders, so you might need to explicitly provide the paths to the header files and libraries by appending `CXXFLAGS=-I/opt/local/include LDFLAGS=-L/opt/local/lib` to the line above.
 Similarly, to pass the paths to ate-pairing you would run `INC_DIR=-I/opt/local/include LIB_DIR=-L/opt/local/lib ./prepare-depends.sh` instead of `./prepare-depends.sh` above.

 --------------------------------------------------------------------------------
 Tutorials